 Social Work courses at 100 and 200-level can also be taken by students studying for other degrees who want to build into their studies a knowledge of social work practice, policy and research.

 200-level and beyond

-There are three compulsory 200-level Social Work courses that explore communication in the human services, human behaviour and development, and also social policy debates in the social services, and one compulsory Māori and Indigenous Studies course.
-Students also take Human Services, Psychology, Sociology, Māori and Indigenous Studies and Te Reo Māori courses according to the elective stream they have chosen (see the BSW degree page).
+There are three compulsory 200-level Social Work courses that explore communication in the human services, human behaviour and development, and also social policy debates in the social services, two compulsory 200-level Human Services courses that focus on diversity and family violence, and one compulsory Māori and Indigenous Studies course.
+Students also take Psychology, Sociology, Māori and Indigenous Studies and Te Reo Māori courses or additional Human Services according to the elective stream they have chosen .

 Limited entry to third year

-Entry to the third year of the Bachelor of Social Work is limited to students who have successfully completed the compulsory 100 and 200-level courses and who have been accepted into the programme following an interview and selection process.
+Entry to the third year of the BSW is limited to students who have successfully completed the compulsory 100 and 200-level courses and who have been accepted into the programme following an interview and selection process.
 If you decide not to continue with a Social Work degree you can credit 100 and 200-level courses to a Bachelor of Arts majoring in Human Services, Psychology or Sociology – depending on your elected stream.

-The third and fourth years of the BSW include courses in social work principles, research methodologies, mental health, social administration and law, and cross-cultural social work.
-In third year, the fieldwork skills course assists students to identify and develop interpersonal helping skills using role-plays, video equipment and small group discussions.
+The third and fourth years of the BSW include courses in social work theory and method, research methodologies, mental health, law, and indigenous social work.
+In third year, the skills course assists students to identify and develop interpersonal helping skills using role-plays, video equipment and small group discussions.